Ashlie-G/LuxeEthique/README.md

 Luxe Ethique enables any visitor to the application to read about the application on the about page, contact me via the contact page, or view the current approved listings aka the 'Wardrobe'.
 They are presented with a set amount of items displayed per page, and are able to navigate to the next or previous pages.
 If the visitor wants to know more about the item or purchase, they will need to sign up.
 The application has a fully functional user registration system that asks for email, password, contact number and address.
 If the visitor is a user, they can sign into their account with their email and password.
 Once signed in, they are able to access their user profile which allows them to see their current listings(if any) and edit their information.
 A user can browse the current listings, view particular listings and purchase.
 If the listing belongs to the user, it will state it within the listing and they will be able to destroy it.
-Users can also create a new listing by completing the form and uploading and image of the product as well as subit its proof of authenticity via email.
+Users can also create a new listing by completing the form and uploading and image of the product as well as submit its proof of authenticity via email.
 Once all the appropriate fields have been entered and the listing has been submitted, the user awaits for the admin approval before it appears on the site.
 The admin user has access to everything in the app from the admin dashboard.
-The dashboard features all the active listings, users and payments.
+The dashboard features all the active listings, users and pending sales.
 From here, the admin user is able to view submitted listings and once product authenticity is confirmed, the admin user can approve it.
 Once the product listing is approved, it is featured in the shop.

 - Sitemap
 insert sitemap png here
 - Screenshots
 insert screen shots here
 - Target audience
-The target audience for the application is anyone wanting to make more conscious decisions about their buying habits when it comes to luxury items.
-Primarily people who have chosen and plantbased or vegan lifestyle, however with the current climate, more people are looking for ethical alternatives.
+The target audience for the application is anyone wanting to make more conscious decisions about their buying habits.
+Primarily people who have chosen a minimalist, plantbased or vegan lifestyle, however with the current climate, more people are looking for ethical alternatives.

 - Tech stack (e.g. html, css, deployment platform, etc) Framework